 The Porsche Macan EV is coming, though there’s still going to be a bit of a wait before it hits the road.
-It’s been two years since Porsche confirmed that the Macan EV was in development, and now we’ve been hearing the first solid details about what the electric car has to offer.
+It’s been a few years years since Porsche confirmed that the Macan EV was in development, and now we’ve been hearing the first solid details about what the electric car has to offer.

 With the Macan being Porsche’s best-selling car, it’s been taking things slow.
 It’s also not going to replace the gas-powered Macan, another of which will be launching alongside the electric model.
 Here’s everything we know about the Porsche Macan EV so far, including its range, features, and more.

 The Porsche Macan EV has been delayed more times than we can count, and now it's confirmed that the car won't be arriving until 2024 at the earliest.
 The car was originally supposed to be unveiled in late 202, ready for an early 2023 launch, but that's definitely not happening now.

 However a combustion engine Macan is also supposed to launch around the same time.

 Pricing information has also yet to be announced.
 But with this being a Porsche, it’s safe to say that this isn’t going to be a budget EV.
 For comparison the starting price in the recent 2021 Porsche Taycan EV range starts at $79,990 in the U.S. and can go as high as $185,000 for the Taycan Turbo S Cross Turismo.
 That’s a respective £70,690 and £138,826 in the U.K.

 While we’ve only seen the Macan EV prototypes, official pictures show off a car that’s very similar to the current Macan crossover in terms of both shape and design.
 Things can change, though if you're a fan of how the Macan looks right now, you should still like what the Macan EV has to offer.